Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 Splitting startup equity with your first hires will often require negotiations, and the process will vary from employee to employee.
 Once you start hiring outside your core team, you’ll want some type of predictable system in place for sharing equity.

-There is no right answer for sharing startup equity with co-founders and early employees.
+There is no right answer for sharing startup equity with co-founders and early-stage employees.
 It is more art than science in the earliest days.
 Just remember to be fair as you’ll be spending every day with these people.
 A solid relationship among the founding team will greatly increase the chances of building a successful company.